Ecosystem-Assessments/nceadfo/pubs/nceahab/nceahab_report.md

 \begin{figure}[H]
 \centering
 \includegraphics{./figures/metanetwork.png}
-\caption{Multiplex network presenting the presence of an effect of individual stressors on each species and each habitat (colored links), indirect effects arising from ecological interactions (grey links), the indirect effects arising from habitat use (blue links), the indirect effects the overall cumulative effect on each species and habitats (species and habitat point sizes) and the mean effect of stressors (stressor point sizes).}
+\caption{Multiplex network presenting the presence of an effect of individual stressors on each species and each habitat (colored links), indirect effects arising from ecological interactions (grey links), the indirect effects arising from species habitat use (blue links), the overall cumulative effect on each species and habitats (species and habitat point sizes) and the mean effect of stressors (stressor point sizes).}
 \label{metaweb}
 \end{figure}
 \newpage